vandal777/react-login/README.md

-# react redux user and tools aplication for STL of EPSEVG
+# react redux user and tools aplication for STL EPSEVG